 Sometimes there may be a deep-red prominent patch in one part or side of the eye with relatively much less or absent redness in the rest of the eye.
 This is due to bleeding from the rupture of one of the blood vessels.
 Conjunctival blood vessels are thin and fragile and can rupture after a fingernail or other injury, a bout of strenuous cough, or even straining while passing stool.
 However, often no reason can be found.
 This is called subconjunctival hemorrhage and usually resolves on its own.
 Though it looks prominent it does not cause any symptoms.

-Lid infections, called blepharitis (often associated with dandruff) along the lash line, or stye (a focal swelling and collection of pus) can also make eyes appear mild or dull red (though far less than the redness seen in conjunctivitis).
+A condition of the eyelid called blepharitis (often associated with dandruff) along the lash line, or stye (a focal swelling and collection of pus) can also make eyes appear mild or dull red (though far less than the redness seen in conjunctivitis).

 Eyes can also appear red due to lack of sleep, too much smoking, intake of alcohol or certain medicines.
+Red eyes may also be seen during fever, cold and sinusitis, and tension headaches/migraine.

 The following alert signs are useful to suspect the same which require immediate consultation and referral to an eye specialist for detailed eye examination and investigation-